Approximation of weak geodesics and subharmonicity of Mabuchi energy, II: $\epsilon$-geodesics: The uniform Positive lower bound

+and then the $L^2$-gradient estimate as in equation (\ref{nd-001}) holds for such $f_{\l}$ on $P_{\l, \k}$, based on the result in Lemma (\ref{lem-com-002}).

-and consider the $m^{th}$-cube $D: = [-1,1]^m $ in $U_{j'}$.
-Combined with equation (\ref{com-020}) and (\ref{nd-005}), all the conditions in Proposition (\ref{prop-nd-001}) are satisfied on this domain $D$ for the sequence $f_\l$.
+Up to this stage, we observe that all the conditions in Proposition (\ref{prop-nd-001}) are satisfied on this domain $D$ for the sequence $f_\l$ with the function $f$.
 Therefore, we conclude that $f > \k_0$ almost everywhere on $D$.
 However, this contradicts to the fact that $\{ f =0 \}$ has positive measure on $V_{j'} \subset D$, and our main result follows.

 \end{proof}